cbdb-project/processing-prompts-by-batch/README.md

 - `TIMEOUT`: Base timeout in seconds between batches (default: 0.5 seconds).
 - `TIMEOUT_OFFSET`: Additional random timeout offset to prevent consistent timing patterns (default: 0.5).

-## Limitations

-- The script is designed to work with the `g4f` package and the G4F API.
-Ensure compatibility and proper installation before use.
-- The batch size and timeouts may need adjustment based on the API's rate limits and your specific requirements.

 ## Disclaimer